Skip to main content

 DevSecOps Best Practices

 The three main principles of DevOps automation tools are speed, agility, and collaboration.
-However, DevOps lifecycle teams frequently have unique challenges when it comes to security.
+However, DevOps lifecycle teams frequently have unique security challenges.
 As a result, the DevOps framework model and DevSecOps model need to be aware of many potential security concerns, from protecting production environments to securing the application development process.
-There are multiple benefits of DevOps.
+DevOps has multiple benefits.

-We’ve compiled a list of 5 DevOps best practices and DevOps security tools issues to help you remain on top of the curve.
+We’ve compiled a list of 5 DevOps best practices and security tools issues to help you stay ahead of the curve.

 1) Protect Your Production Environment